-US treasuries remained traded in a relatively volatile manner in March with continued US monetary policy normalization, concerns about trade wars and volatility in global equities.
-We continued to believe that US treasuries may still be subject to volatility in the near term amid headlines on trade tensions and geopolitical risks.
-Despite the narrative of some building price pressures, core PCE and core CPI inflation have been running well below their pre-crisis averages.
-In addition, inflation expectations, which are generally thought to be an important factor in determining inflation, remain relatively low.
-While the US labour market has clearly tightened, wages have been relatively slow to respond, with wage growth still some way below pre-crisis levels.
+- We still view the balance of risks tilted towards the gradual build-up of cyclical inflation pressures.
+This is especially relevant to the US which continues to add jobs at a healthy pace and is operating with little spare capacity.
+This means the Fed could tighten policy at a faster than expected pace.
+On a positive note, while the US labour market has clearly tightened, wages have been relatively slow to respond, with wage growth still some way below pre-crisis levels.
 Meanwhile, the structural disinflationary forces remain such as technology development, globalization, and income inequality, which should help keep the structural regime of "price stability" intact.
-Hence, we still believe that the pace of the US monetary policy normalization will continue to be very "gradual" by historical standards.
-US treasury markets have gone a long way to discounting a plausible degree of US monetary tightening, and although the balance of risks may still lie slightly to the upside in terms of UST yields, current levels are reasonably sustainable in our view.

-Although US money rates rose with continued gradual increases in US Fed fund rates, ample liquidity has allowed Hong Kong's money rates to stay low relative to the US.
+Hence, we still believe that the pace of the US monetary policy normalization will continue to be very "gradual" by historical standards. - Although US money rates rose with continued gradual increases in US Fed fund rates, ample liquidity has allowed Hong Kong's money rates to stay low relative to the US.
 This has driven a widening differential between the US and Hong Kong money rates, which drove the HKD to its multi-decade lows.
 However, we believe that in the near term, Hong Kong money rates are likely to be subject to some upside pressure.
-The Hong Kong Monetary Authority said on 8 March that it had no immediate plans to issue additional Exchange Fund bills, which were used previously to soak up excess cash in money markets.
-It may instead opt to buy the HKD when the exchange rate breaches the level of 7.85, which should help narrow the gap between the US and Hong Kong money rates and defend the currency.
+The Hong Kong Monetary Authority's aggregate balance has dropped to defend the HKD peg, since the weak-side Convertibility Undertaking (CU) was triggered for the first time in 13 years on 12 April 2018.
+The aggregate balance should further decline and lead to tighter monetary conditions, if there is further demand from banks to buy USD against HKD at 7.85.
 However, there are still several moving parts affecting HKD money market liquidity, which are worthwhile to pay attention to.
-These include the HKD-denominated asset market performance, the southbound flows via the Stock Connect, the prospect of IPOs and etc.

-In the medium to long term, if the peg is sustained (which is our base scenario), we expect the Hong Kong dollar bond curve to remain correlated with the US interest rates and hence, expect the Hong Kong dollar bond yields to follow similar movements in US treasury yields.
+These include the HKD-denominated asset market performance, the southbound flows via the Stock Connect, the prospect of IPOs and etc. - In the medium to long term, if the peg is sustained (which is our base scenario), we expect the Hong Kong dollar bond curve to remain correlated with the US interest rates and hence, expect the Hong Kong dollar bond yields to follow similar movements in US treasury yields.
 As for the Hong Kong economy, the favorable job and income conditions and sustained recovery in inbound tourism should continue to provide support for retail sales.
 Meanwhile, the sustained expansion of the global economy remains supportive to Hong Kong exports.
-However, uncertainty in the external trade environment have increased visibly in recent weeks due to rising trade tensions between the US and other major economies, which needs to be monitored closely.
+However, uncertainty in the external trade environment amid trade negotiations between the US and other major economies, needs to be monitored closely.
 Separately, we continue to hold the belief that inflation pressure should remain moderate but may face some mild upside pressure in the near term, amid a stronger global economy and continued expansion of the local economy.